enriquegomeztagle/multi-agent-flocking-foraging-rl/EXPERT_MODE.md

 **Research Implications:**
 1. RL agents can learn to coordinate under extreme scarcity
 2. Agent/patch ratio of 1.2:1 is survivable but challenging
-3. Curriculum learning is essential for such difficult environments
+3. Progressive difficulty scaling is essential for handling such difficult environments
 4. There's a natural performance floor around 35-40% for this problem

 **Difficulty Ceiling:** Expert Mode represents the practical limit for this environment design.
 Further difficulty increases would require: